 Later, men began to assert that truth does not begin with God, but it begins with us.
 Our minds employing the tools of logic and mathematics can lead us to the most meaningful truths of the universe.
 Our thinking (cogito ergo sum) will lead us to discover clear-and-distinct ideas that have the quality of being self-evident.

-Many of the rationalists did not realize it, but by making man and his reason the ground of truth was to relinquish the claim that truth was transcendent.
-After all, if each of us is a source of truth, we don’t have a set of uniform set of clear-and-distinct ideas.
+Many of the rationalists did not realize it, but by making man and his reason the ground of truth, they relinquished the claim that truth was transcendent.
+After all, if each of us is a source of truth, we don’t have a uniform set of clear-and-distinct ideas.
 As the relativist historian Carl Becker once wrote “Everyman his Own Historian,” so now it was “Everyman His Own Truth.”
 God had been the subject; man was the object, the creature, but later, man became the subject and God became the object of our intellectual interest and curiosity.

 As for the men of the Enlightenment, someone aptly stated that...